elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/template-method-pattern.md

 ---

-### What is the use case for the template method design pattern?
+### Can you give an example of when to use the Template Method?

 <details>
   <summary>